xinyadu/nqg/README.md

 ## Overview

 Implementation of neural question generation system for reading comprehension tasks.
 Paragraph-level model and sentence-level model will be made available soon.

-Our implementation is adapted from [OpenNMT](http://opennmt.net).
+If you use our data or code, please cite our paper as follows:
+  > @inproceedings{du2017learning,
+  > &nbsp; &nbsp; title={Learning to Ask: Neural Question Generation for Reading Comprehension},
+  > &nbsp; &nbsp; author={Du, Xinya and Shao, Junru and Cardie, Claire},
+  > &nbsp; &nbsp; booktitle={Association for Computational Linguistics (ACL)},
+  > &nbsp; &nbsp; year={2017}
+  > }

 See the [paper](https://arxiv.org/abs/1705.00106),
 >"Learning to Ask: Neural Question Generation for Reading Comprehension"